Better bounds for the union-closed sets conjecture using the entropy approach: Proof for the optimal constant of Question

 \subsection{Reduction of support of the probability distribution}

 First we prove that it is sufficient to consider $[0, 1]$-valued random variables which do not attain values in $(0.5,1).$

-For readibility and since it is sufficient to consider finite supported measures for the application on Conjecture~\ref{conj:UC}, we prove the following lemmas only in the case of discrete probability distributions.
-The proof of the following lemma can be modified for general probability distributions by replacing sums by integrals and probability $\Pr$ by probability distribution $\mu$, and additional care for some subtleties that arise.
+For readability and since it is sufficient to consider finite supported measures for the application on Conjecture~\ref{conj:UC}, we prove the following lemmas only in the case of discrete probability distributions.
+The proof of the following lemma can be modified for general probability distributions by replacing sums by integrals and probability $\Pr$ by probability distribution $\mu$.

 \begin{lemma} Assume $p,q$ are independent identically distributed (iid) $[0,1]$-valued random variables with expectation $\Exp[p]=c \le 0.39$ such that $\Pr(p=y)>0$ for some $1/2<y<1$.
 Then the modified common probability distribution $p',q'$ of $p,q$ for which $\Pr(p'=1)=\Pr(p=1)+(2y-1)\Pr(p=y), \Pr(p'=y)=0, \Pr(p'=0.5)=\Pr(p=0.5)+(2-2y)\Pr(p=y)$ and $\Pr(p'=y')=\Pr(p=y')$ for every $y'\in [0,1]\backslash\{0.5,y,1\}$ satisfies \begin{itemize} \item $\Exp[p']=\Exp[p]$ and \item $w\Exp[H(p')]-\Exp[H(p'+q'-p'q')]>w\Exp[H(p)]-\Exp[H(p+q-pq)]$ for every $w \le 1.044$, where $p',q'$ are iid. \end{itemize} \end{lemma} \begin{proof} The first part is immediate since the choice of redistribution is chosen in such a way that the following two linear combinations are true; $(2y-1)+(2-2y)0.5=y$ and $(2y-1)+(2-2y)=1$.
 The latter to ensure that we still have a probability distribution.
 Hence it remains to prove the second part.
 For this, we first take a very small value $\eps=\frac{\Pr(p=y)}{N}$ by choosing a large positive integer $N$.
 Let $I$ be the support (set with all values $x$ for which $\Pr(p=x)>0$) with $1/2$ and $1$ included as well.